Uday Mahesh: Career

 and became average grosser.
 He again directed Natraj in Chakkara Viyugam, a crime thriller which was completely shot around Kolkata.
 The film was briefly delayed due to Natrajan's cameraman assignments and also crew complained the behaviour of film's actress Daisy Bopanna.
 The film was released in 2008 to mixed reviews.

-As an actor, he played a small role in critically acclaimed Moodar Koodam.
-His portrayal of IT company Country Head Vishwanathan in STAR Vijay series Office had received critical acclaim and gained accolades from audience.
+As an actor, he played a small role in critically acclaimed Moodar Koodam (2013).

+He played the role of Chellam sir in The Family Man was received by the audience.

+Uday Mahesh is making a comeback to directing films with the upcoming OTT feature, Lucky the Superstar (2026).